Prosecutors charge 3 with threatening women in R. Kelly case

 A longtime friend of the indicted singer offered to pay a victim $500,000 to keep her from cooperating in Kelly’s prosecution, authorities said, while a manager and adviser of Kelly threatened to release sexually explicit photographs of a woman who sued Kelly.

+A Kelly defense attorney said he had “no involvement whatsoever” in any attempt to silence witnesses.

+“He hasn’t attempted to intimidate anyone, or encouraged anyone else to do so,” attorney Steve Greenberg said on Twitter.

-The Grammy-award winning musician has denied ever abusing anyone and has pleaded not guilty to dozens of state and federal sexual misconduct charges in Illinois, Minnesota and New York.
+The Grammy-award winning musician has pleaded not guilty to dozens of state and federal sexual misconduct charges in Illinois, Minnesota and New York.

 The charges range from sexual assault to heading a racketeering scheme aimed at supplying Kelly with girls.
-Kelly also is accused of having unprotected sex with a girl in 2015 without disclosing he had herpes.
+Kelly also is accused of having unprotected sex with a minor in 2015 without disclosing he had herpes.

 Prosecutors described a third man accused of intimidating witnesses as being related to a former Kelly publicist.
 They said Michael Williams, 37, of Valdosta, Georgia, traveled to Florida in June and set fire to an SUV parked outside a residence where one of Kelly’s victims was staying.